corda/corda-docs-portal/content/en/docs/corda-os/4.6/network-map.md

 or call RPC method *clearNetworkMapCache* (it can be invoked through the node’s shell as *run clearNetworkMapCache*, for more information on how to log into node’s shell see [Node shell](shell.md)).
 As we are testing and hardening the implementation this step shouldn’t be required.
 After cleaning the cache, network map data is restored on the next poll from the server or filesystem.

+## Add a new notary after the network map is running

+If you need to add a new notary after the network map is running:
+1. Register the notary.
+2. Update `network-parameters.conf`.
+3. Set new network parameters.
+4. Sign the new `network-parameter`.